ardaeray/ardaeray/README.md

 # 💫 About Me:
-Hi there, I'm Arda.<br><br>As a first-grade student in computer engineering, I'm passionate about exploring the world of technology.
-In the current state of my education, I'm learning the fundamentals of programming languages over java and how hardwares of a computer works.
+Hi there, I'm Arda.<br><br>As a third-grade student in computer engineering, I'm passionate about exploring the world of technology.
+In the current state of my education, I'm learning the different programming languages (like Java, JavaScript, React, CSS etc.) and fundementals of data processing.
 I'm passionate about what I am learning and looking forward with eager to do my job.
 My GitHub reflects the journey of mine while I learn and grow in the exciting field of computer engineering.

 ## 🌐 Socials: